mathdigilab/mathdigilab.github.io/docs/Learn/Paths/QuantFinance.md

 Learn about portfolio management and risk management.
 I recommend going through [Caltech's Pricing Options with Mathematical Models](https://www.coursera.org/learn/pricing-options) and [Financial Engineering and Risk Management Specialization](https://www.coursera.org/learn/financial-engineering-1) by Columbia University.
 Going through all the courses might be a bit difficult but definitely checkout the 4th course on Advanced Topics in Derivatives Pricing.

+## Quantitative Research

+Having a good understanding of statistics and machine learning is essential for quantitative research.
+But nothing beats the experience of doing research yourself.
+I recommend cheking out [WorldQuant's BRAIN Research Platform](https://platform.worldquantbrain.com//referral/SK82858).
+They offer weekly research paper access and a great platform to simulate your aplha ideas.
+The best part is the opportunity to get monetary rewards for your research and a chance to get hired by WorldQuant.

 ---